 27 Dresses, sounds familiar?
-Katherine Heigl’s movie; always the bridesmaid…Well, my bridesmaid days are over and I am happy and honored to witness and celebrate the union of 2 hearts.
-And yet for every event, there is usually the what-to-wear dilemma.
-No worries after all the searching, in just less than a week before the wedding, I found it at Ledra!
+Katherine Heigl’s movie; always the bridesmaid!…Well, my bridesmaid days are over and I am honored to witness and celebrate the union of two hearts in an Orthodox wedding in Cyprus.

 Do you know that Cyprus is a wedding destination in Europe?
 Here are some of the reasons according to Cyprus Tourism Organization: